kevinxu993/Wacky-Queue/README.md

 # Wacky-Queue

-	Designed user-friendly representations of abstract data to optimize user experience.
+⚫ Designed user-friendly representations of abstract data structures to optimize user experience.

-	Developed algorithms for efficient linked list operations.
+⚫ Developed algorithms for efficient linked list operations.

-	Coded in Python to increase its readability for future iterations and updates.
+⚫ Coded in Python to increase its readability for future iterations and updates.

-	Selected to be a sample solution in our study group for others to learn from.
+⚫ Selected to be one of the sample solutions in a study group for others to learn from.